dmaivel/sharedgl/README.md

 ```

 ### Windows (VM)
-For your OpenGL application to communicate with the server, the client library (`sharedgl.dll`) must be installed using the following steps **(to-do: make an install script)**:
-1. Move `sharedgl.dll` to `C:\Windows\System32\`
-2. Open `regedit` and navigate to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\OpenGLDrivers\`
+There are two ways to install the library on windows (keep scrolling for more information regarding VMs):
+1. Use a release
+    1. Download the latest release for windows and extract the zip file.
+    2. Navigate into the extracted folder and run `wininstall.bat` and allow admin privledges.
+    3. The libraries should now be installed, meaning any application that uses OpenGL (32-bit and 64-bit) will use SharedGL.
+2. Compile from source (use cmd / powershell / Visual Studio Developer Command Prompt)
+    1. Download the source (preferably thru `git`).
-3. Create a new key named `MSOGL` and navigate into it
+    2. Navigate into the folder, create a new folder named `build`, and navigate into it (mkdir `build` && cd `build`).
-4. Create a new string named `DLL` and set it to `sharedgl.dll`
-5. Create a new DWORD named `DriverVersion` and set it to `1`
-6. Create a new DWORD named `Flags` and set it to `1`
-7. Create a new DWORD named `Version` and set it to `2`

-Now, whenever an application (currently only x64) that uses OpenGL is ran, SharedGL will be used.
+    3. Run `cmake ..`, which will target the system's architecture.
+        - The steps below can be ran after building for another target.
+        - To explicitly state an x64 build, run `cmake -DCMAKE_GENERATOR_PLATFORM=x64 ..` instead.
+        - To explicitly state an x86 (32-bit) build, run `cmake -DCMAKE_GENERATOR_PLATFORM=Win32 ..` instead.
+    4. Upon building either the x64 binary or x86 binary or both binaries, move the install script (`...\sharedgl\scripts\wininstall.bat`) into the same folder where the built binaries reside (`...\sharedgl\build\Release\`).
+    5. Run the script and allow admin privledges.
+    6. The libraries should now be installed, meaning any application that uses OpenGL (32-bit and 64-bit) will use SharedGL.

+An uninstall script, `winuninstall.bat` is also provided.

 > [!NOTE]\
 > Previous releases' clients are named opengl32.dll, meaning they are not ICDs.
 If you use a client from release <= 0.3.0, then all you need to do is drop it into the same folder as your OpenGL application.
+It is not recommended that you use the clients from these releases as they become outdated and are not reliable.

 ### Environment variables
 When running clients, a user may specify one or more of the following environment variables for version control: